 Dr. Rudnick distributed a Memo on behalf of NorCal EMS on July 1, 2019 addressing the clarification of air medical policy.
 There was discussion regarding the memo.

-An outside doctor, Dave Duncan will be reviewing all of NorCal plans, memos and policies. ( Change requested by Donna Stone/ Shawn Poore at EMCC meeting 10/2/19)
+An outside doctor, Dave Duncan will be reviewing the Nor-Cal EMS Air Medical Policies. ( Change requested by Donna Stone/ Shawn Poore at EMCC meeting 10/2/19)

 Mike Grant stated the SO will not be following the terms of the memo at this time.